-Additionally, you can use service objects to specify service-based session timeouts—this means that you can apply different timeouts to different user groups even when those groups are using the same TCP or UDP service, or, if you’re migrating from an port-based security policy with custom applications to an application-based security policy, you can easily maintain your custom application timeouts.
+Additionally, you can use service objects to specify service-based session timeouts—this means that you can apply different timeouts to different user groups even when those groups are using the same TCP or UDP service, or, if you’re migrating from a port-based Security policy with custom applications to an application-based Security policy, you can easily maintain your custom application timeouts.

 The following table describes the service settings:

 Enter the service name (up to

 63characters).
 This name appears in the services list when defining Security policies.
 The name is case-sensitive and must be unique.
 Use only letters, numbers, spaces, hyphens, and underscores.

 Enter a description for the service (up to 1023 characters).

 Select this option if you want the service object to be available to: